Proven-Paradox/shaper-system/Handbook.md

 * **Level -1** - Offense rolls against you have Boon +2.
 * **Level -2** - Offense rolls against you have Boon +3, and you cannot gain Shield.
 * **Level -3** - Offense rolls against you have Boon +4, and your Mental and Physical Defense decreases by your Hero Tier.

+### Duration
+Negative levels on the Buff Tracks have no duration, and must be removed via [Recover](#recover) or similar measures.
+Positive values begin decaying once every 3 rounds.
+Recieving another increase along the Buff Track resets this timer.
+Once a buff track begins decaying, its level decreases at every [Round Start](#round-start).

+> For example, Cyrick casts [Fortify](#fortify) on himself in round 1 on combat.
+If he does not gain another boost in his Defense Track by round 4, his Defense Buff begins decaying.
+On round 3, he uses [Hold Fast](#hold-fast), boosting his Defense Buff to level 2 and resetting the decay timer to round round 6.
+At round 6's start, Cyrick's Defense Track decreases to 1.
+If he does not recieve another defense buff by roun 7's start, the track will decay to 0.

 #### The Regen/Degen Track
 Unlike the previous tracks described, the regen/degen track has no limit aside from what is mentioned in the Ability description.
 At [Round End](#round-end) you gain or lose HP equal to your value on the track, and then move one point closer to 0.
 Positive values can represent gradual magical healing, an injection of tissue repairing nanobots, or similar ways to heal over time.
 Negative values could represent venom, bleeding, being drained of energy, or similar sources of gradual damage.